Eight Business Online Banking Provider Must-Haves

 3. Provides streamlined, unlimited access to the tools you use most

-Convenience is the whole point of online banking, starting with login.
-Does your financial institution (FI) offer single sign-on with an authenticated ID and password to access your most-often used tools?
+Convenience is the whole point of online banking, starting with secure login.
+Does your financial institution (FI) offer multi-factor authentication or single sign-on with an authenticated ID and password?
 Can you easily manage accounts, accept and make payments, transfer funds and other important daily tasks 24/7?
-These may seem like no-brainers, but they are time savers and you should be comfortable with the online services available from your prospective institution.
+These may seem like no-brainers, but you should be comfortable with the online services available from your prospective institution.
 Responsive technical support is also a must.

 4. Offers multiple ways to pay

 Customers are using a growing number of payment methods, including traditional cards as well as digital wallets.
 Does your bank also offer efficient means to transfer funds to vendors (or within your business)?
 Be sure they can support the types of payments you and your customers want to make now and in the future.